Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 Required Landlord Disclosures in the State of Utah

-Landlords in Utah are required to make the following disclosures to prospective tenants.
+Housing providers in Utah are required to make the following disclosures to prospective tenants.
 You need to let your renters know about:

 lead based paint

 • Methamphetamine contamination.
-This applies to any rental property where there is known use of methamphetamine by a prior tenant.
+This applies to any rental where there is known use of methamphetamine by a prior tenant.

 Overview of the Utah Landlord-Tenant Laws

-Tenant Evictions
+Tenant Eviction

-As a landlord in Utah, you’re legally allowed to evict a tenant for any of the following reasons.
+As a landlord in Utah, you're legally allowed to evict a Utah tenant for any of the following reasons.

-• Violation of a term of the lease agreement
+• Violation of a term of the lease

 • Failure by the tenant to move out of their rented premises after their lease or tenancy has ended